bryntum/pdf-export-server/docs/building.md

 When encountering any problems on the build:

-- Check the requirements based on the used packages, like `nodejs -v` is 16+.
+- Check the requirements based on the used packages, for example that `nodejs -v` is 16+.
 - Delete the `node_modules` folder.
-- Delete the `cert` and `chromium` folders in the bin folder.
+- Delete the `cert` and `chromium` folders in the `bin` folder.
-- Delete the server executables in the bin folder.
+- Delete the server executables in the `bin` folder.

 ## Starting the node server